 Montana WICHE, WWAMI, Minnesota Dental, and WIMU Regional Veterinary Professional Student Exchange Programs

 Application for Certification Information

 The State of Montana participates in four professional student exchange programs aimed at providing Montana residents affordable access to selected out-of-state professional programs in specific healthcare fields which are not available in the state: WICHE Professional Student Exchange (PSEP), WWAMI Medical Education Program, Minnesota Dental Program, and the WIMU Regional Program in Veterinary Medicine.
-Continued state participation in these programs is subject to ongoing approval and appropriation by the Montana Legislature, who may, at any time, modify the programs and support levels.
+Continued state participation in these programs is subject to ongoing approval and appropriation by the Montana Legislature, who may at any time, modify the programs and support levels.

 WICHE healthcare fields currently supported include: medicine, osteopathic medicine, veterinary medicine, dentistry, optometry, occupational therapy, and podiatry.
-The WWAMI program is specific to the field of medicine, the Minnesota Dental Program is a dental education program only, and the WIMU is specific to veterinary medicine.
+The WWAMI program is specific to the field of medicine, the Minnesota Dental program is a dental education program only, and the WIMU program is specific to veterinary medicine.
 The number of Montana students funded through these programs is determined by Legislative appropriation.
-Exchange students may receive some preference in admission and if awarded state funding, will pay reduced levels of tuition; generally resident tuition at public institutions* or reduced standard tuition at private schools.
+Exchange students may receive some preference in admission and if awarded state funding, will pay reduced levels of tuition; generally resident tuition at public institutions or reduced standard tuition at private schools.
 State supported students enrolled in a public professional program through WICHE PSEP or the Minnesota Dental program may pay more than resident tuition in cases where the state support fee does not sufficiently cover the school’s resident/nonresident tuition differential during any academic year.
-Support awards are very competitive; state funding levels are generally not sufficient to support all applicants.
+Support awards are very competitive and state funding levels are not generally sufficient to support all qualified applicants.
 Students who do not receive the state support will not qualify for the reduced tuition rates if admitted.

 - Veterinary medicine applicants (Application deadline is September 3, 2019)

 - Students applying to schools with a rolling admission process